 The Queensland Oaks is not one of the biggest Oaks races when compared to its southern rivals (Sydney and Melbourne), but a number of superstars have launched their careers from the event.

-Most notably Winx in 2015 launched its path to greatness following the Queensland Oaks win.
+Most notably Winx in 2015 launched her path to greatness following the Queensland Oaks win.

 The Oaks typically draws a capacity field, and the barrier draw is incredibly important to your horse’s fortunes.
-In the period between 2001 and 2016 just three horses saluted in the Queensland Oaks from a double figure barrier.
+Since 2011 only three runners have won the Queensland Oaks from a double figure barrier.

 In terms form for the race, the Doomben Roses is the traditional lead up to the Queensland Oaks.

-Nine winners in the period between 2007 and 2016 have come through the Roses, but only Scarlett Lady in 2011 has been the only filly out of those nine to have won both races.
+Nine winners in the period between 2007 and 2021 have come through the Roses, but only Scarlett Lady in 2011 and Youngstar in 2018 has been the only fillies out of those nine to have done the double.

 Recent Queensland Oaks winners